 At AIB College of Business, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #627 in male to female diversity nationwide.
 The undergraduate population is comprised of 158 males and 190 females.

 Review Male/Female Diversity at American Institute of Business

-If available, the chart below will include the male to female distribution among American Institute of Business' faculty, as well as students.
+When available, the chart below includes the male to female distribution among American Institute of Business' faculty, as well as students.

 Geographic Diversity is Normal

 Are you seeking a college that recruits students from all across the U.S., or would you prefer a local college that mostly pulls students from within your home state?

-To create the geographic diversity for each school, we factored in where every student resided before they were admitted.
+In order to come up with the geographic diversity for each school, we looked at where every student resided before they were admitted.